TendrilApps/tendrils-cli/README.md

     - They are all stored in a common [Tendrils folder](#tendrils-folder)
     - `td` is the CLI tool to manage these tendrils
 - Main uses include:
-    - Versioning/syncing configuration files that are expected to be in specific locations on the machine (`.bashrc`, `.vim`, etc)
+    - Versioning/syncing configuration files that are expected to be in specific locations on the machine (video game saves, application settings, `.bashrc`, `.vim`, etc)
     - Versioning/syncing small scripts that otherwise would not have their own repos
     - Quickly editing miscellaneous files in a common place rather than tracking them down individually

 # Getting Started
+## Supported Platforms
+- Mac
+- Windows

 ## Installation
 - Currently, *Tendrils* is only distributed through source code and must be built using the *Cargo* toolchain
 - To build the `td` CLI: